olika-ut/spotify-etl-project/README.md

 5. **Correlation Heatmap of Spotify Audio Features**
    This heatmap shows the strength and direction of relationships between popularity and numerical audio features.

+7. **Popularity Distribution Boxplot for Top 15 Genres**
+   This boxplot shows how popularity scores are distributed within the top genres.
+It helps compare the spread of popularity values, not only the average score.

 Together, these visualizations show that Spotify popularity in this dataset is related to both genre and audio characteristics, but no single audio feature fully explains popularity.